MiloBuwalda/uva-prog-c/info/20 Getting Started.md

 ## Lecture notes

-Start by reading or browsing the lecture notes.
-These give you a good indication of what you should know to do a problem set.
+Start by reading the lecture notes.
+These can be found on the page of that specific lecture.
+These give you a good indication of what you should know to finish a problem set.

 ## Lecture